It’s long been the philosophy of hockey coaches everywhere: shoot the puck at the net, and good things will happen.

 Adam Tambellini obliged.

 Tambellini’s goal with five seconds left in double overtime gave the Vernon Vipers a 3-2 win over the visiting Surrey Eagles in B.C.
-Hockey League action Saturday night at the Wesbild Centre.
+Hockey League action at the Wesbild Centre Saturday night.
 The goal came after Tambellini went around a Surrey defenceman and got a shot on goalie Glenn Ferguson, who made the first save.

-Tambellini, who turned 18 on Nov.
-1, picked up the rebound and fired it on goal, the puck squeaking under Ferguson’s arm and into the net for the victory.
-The Edmonton product is eighth in league scoring with 12 goals and 12 assists in 20 games.
+Tambellini picked up the rebound and fired it on goal, the puck squeaking under Ferguson’s arm and into the net for the victory.

 “It was huge for us to get the win tonight,” said Tambellini, the game’s first star.
 “On the winner, I drove to the net, got a shot away and the puck came back to me and I just shot it at the goal.
 Fortunately for us, it went in.”